 This is the L3954B engobe.
 15% Mason 6600 black body stain has been added (instead of the normal 10% Zircopax for white).
 Of course, a cover glaze is needed for a functional surface, thickly applied engobes must have the same fired maturity as the body for good fit.
-Lots of information is available for L3954B (including mixing and adjustment instructions).
+Lots of information is available on using L3954B (including mixing and adjustment instructions).
 Engobes are tricky to use, follow the links below to learn more.
 L3954B is designed to work on regular Plainsman M340 (this piece), M390 and Coffee Clay (it is not a porcelain but has adjustable maturity to be fitted to them if needed).
-These bodies dry better than porcelains and are much less expensive, coating them with an engobe to get a surface like this makes a lot of sense.
-This engobe is actually a highly plastic body, but it does not contain enough feldspar to be a porcelain (this is on purpose to match the firing shrinkage of the stonewares).
-This can be adjusted to fit any stoneware.
+These bodies dry better than porcelains and are much less expensive, so coating them with an engobe to get a surface like this makes a lot of sense.

 This is part of a project to fit an engobe (slip) onto a terra cotta at cone 02 using the EBCT test.

 Left: On drying the red body curls the bi-clay strip toward itself, but on firing it goes the other way!

 Right: SHAB test bars of the white slip and red body enable comparing their drying and firing shrinkages.

 Center back: A mug with the white engobe and a transparent overglaze.
 The slip is going translucent under the glaze because it is too vitreous.
 Its higher fired shrinkage curls the bi-clay bars toward itself.
 Reducing the frit will reduce the firing shrinkage and make it more opaque (because it will melt less).

 Front: A different, more vitreous red body (Zero3 stoneware) fits the slip better (the strips dry and fire straight).